-But this resistance helps no one, only causing friendships to walk on shaky ground.
+However, this resistance helps no one, only causing friendships to walk on shaky ground.

 The truth is, it hurts when your friends don’t support you in becoming your best self.
 It weighs you down when family members meet your new business with negativity.
-And it’s a knife in the heart when your inner circle doesn’t believe in (or entirely ignores) your goals and achievements.
+Sadly, it’s a knife in the heart when your inner circle doesn’t believe in (or entirely ignores) your goals and achievements.

 As a new and aspiring business owner, it’s common place to receive a surge of negativity.
-The ‘it-wont-work’ crew always have more than two cents to deliver, backed with little more than a hearsay anecdote as evidence to support their case.
+The ‘it-wont-work’ crew always has more than two cents to deliver, backed with little more than a hearsay anecdote as evidence to support their case.

 Let me be clear; I’ll accept all levels of constructive criticism and absorb all feedback.
 Then I’ll filter that feedback into two groups; that which isn’t productive or useful, and that which fosters positive change and growth.